Increasing awareness – and increasing our team! - The Lily Foundation

 As well as meeting with medical professionals, the conference also gives us the chance to catch up with other charities and patient organisations.
 We know collaboration makes us stronger, so sharing progress and strengthening our connections leaves us all in a better position to support the patients and families who are living with neurological conditions all over the UK.

 The growth of our team comes at an exciting time and cements the importance of not just research but the patient perspective in research.
-Patients are the ones who understand what it's like to live with mito every day, and we believe that giving them a voice, and ensuring they’re involved and informed, holds the key to discovering effective treatments.
+Patients are the ones who understand what it's like to live with mitochondrial disease every day, and we believe that giving them a voice, and ensuring they’re involved and informed, holds the key to discovering effective treatments.
 So it makes sense that we’re expanding our resources accordingly.

 Donate today